JK-A2023/Sparta_DevOps/week_3/day_3/linux_commands.md

 25. `systemctl`
     1.  system processes
 26. `ps`
+    1.  shows processes you've made
-    1. PID = process ID
+    2. PID = process ID
-    2. TTY = terminal session running with it
+    3. TTY = terminal session running with it
-    3. CMD = command that was used to start that process
+    4. CMD = command that was used to start that process
-    4.  `--help`, `--help simple` shows you what flags to use
+    5.  `--help`, `--help simple` shows you what flags to use
-    5.  `-A` shows all processes.
+    6.  `-A` shows all processes.
-    6.  `-aux` verbose
+    7.  `-aux` verbose
 27. `top`
     1. Shows live feed of current processes.
     2.  `M` shows what processes are using most memory
     3.  `N` shows what processes are newest
     4.  `P` CPU usage
 28. `sleep`
+    1.  makes the terminal sleep.
-    1.  runs in foreground, takes command line away from you.
+    2.  runs in foreground, takes command line away from you.
-    2.  `sleep 5` runs for 5 seconds
+    3.  `sleep 5` runs for 5 seconds
-    3.  `&` runs in background
+    4.  `&` runs in background
         1.  `sleep 5000 &` runs in background for 5000 seconds
         2.  provides you with a PID number
 29. `kill`